About-France.com

 2. On

 The third person singular personal pronoun on is very common in French, and does not just correspond to the English pronoun "one".
 The French use on in cases where English speakers might use one, we, you, someone, they or even a passive verb form.
-The extent of the use of on, particularly in informal and spoken French, is best explained by means of examples.
+The extensive use of on, particularly in informal and spoken French, is best explained by means of examples.

 ► Note that the pronoun "on" exists only as a subject pronoun; it has no object form, and no possessive form.
 If a possessive form is required, the speaker / writer will use the first or third person possessive form best matching the persons implied by the "on"; if "on" is really being used in an impersonal sense, then the possessive pronouns to use are those corresponding to il (i.e. son, sa, ses).